Education

 Legal basis

 RTM was introduced under the Commonhold and Leasehold Reform Act 2002.
 The rules set out who can qualify, how notices are served, and what happens if the statutory conditions are met.
+In broad terms, you are either in scope and can follow the defined steps, or you are not — there is less room for “maybe” than an informal agreement.
 This site summarises those rules in plain English; it does not replace the legislation or professional advice.
+For first-pass criteria, check if your building qualifies; for a longer walkthrough, see our right to manage guide on the blog.

 What RTM is not

-- It is not the same as collective enfranchisement (buying the freehold).
+- It is not the same as collective enfranchisement (buying the freehold) — see above for how they differ.

 - It does not guarantee a particular managing agent or outcome — it is a structured process with fixed steps.